ralbear/laravel-events-to-sns/README.md

 ## Laravel events to SNS

-This library allow us to send Laravel events to an SNS topic.
+This library allow us to send Laravel events to an SNS topic, and receive them through a SQS queue.

 ## Install